xinkecf35/overthinkingcode/assets/_posts/2021/2021-01-01-experimenting-with-or-tools.md

   - Optimization
 ---

-It's been as while since I've updated I figured why not to add a new post?
+It's been as while since I've updated and I figured why not to add a new post?
 And with that hamfisted introduction complete, I present the following: Buddy Pairing as a Constraint Satisfaction Problem (CSP).

 ## Background